erodactyl/minikube-hpa/README.md

 # Minimal local Kubernetes setup

-The implementation of this task was done on a MacOS using a local Kubernetes tool called Minikube.
+This documentation assumes you are using a local Kubernetes tool called Minikube.
 Minikube runs inside a Docker container on a local machine.
 To install Minikube on MacOS, follow [this guide](https://minikube.sigs.k8s.io/docs/start/).

 Make sure to also have Docker installed and running on your machine, and the kubectl command-line tool configured to communicate with your cluster.